 If you’re considering buying a house in Portugal, there are typically no restrictions and a favorable visa program for international buyers.
 Whether you are a resident or non-resident in Portugal does influence how much you can borrow, however.
 This guide explains what you need to know about the mortgage system in Portugal.

 Should you buy property in Portugal?

 Property prices in Portugal recovered significantly in the last few of years.
 In 2017, they finally outstripped the prices seen before the 2008 housing crash.
 In cities such as Lisbon and Porto, concerns have even been raised about prices rising too quickly.

 The rating agency Moody’s claimed that average prices in Portugal could increase by as much as 7–8% between 2019 and 2020.
 In addition to the Portuguese housing market, Portugal’s overall economy is improving, with growth in 2019 estimated at 2%.

 How much can you borrow in Portugal?

 There are no restrictions on non-EU residents buying property in Portugal.
 The government does what it can to encourage foreign property investment.

-Despite this, most banks only offer loans of up to 65–75% of the value of the property or its sale price (whichever is lower) to non-residents.
+Despite this, most Portuguese banks only offer loans of up to 65–75% of the value of the property or its sale price (whichever is lower) to non-residents.
 Fiscal residents in Portugal can borrow up to 85–90% of the sale price in some cases.

 Before offering you a loan, mortgage providers in Portugal will review your financial situation.
 Most mortgage lenders don’t allow the sum of any existing debts and your new mortgage payments to exceed 35% of your monthly income after tax.